I Don't Feel At Home In This World Anymore

 Ruth (Melanie Lynsky) is the Situation Main Character.
 A caretaker faced daily with the meaninglessness of life, Ruth struggles to come to terms with how cruel and thoughtless humanity is to itself.
 When she returns home to find her laptop and grandmother's silver stolen and a police force who couldn't care less, Ruth sets out to take care of business herself.

-Ruth’s Goal as Protagonist starts out something along the lines of forcing people to stop being assholes (a Changing One’s Nature Goal) but then eventually devolves into something more along the lines of staying alive amidst violent people (an Obtaining Goal).
+Ruth's Goal as Protagonist starts out something along the lines of forcing people to stop being assholes (a Becoming Goal) but then eventually devolves into something more along the lines of staying alive amidst violent people (an Obtaining Goal).
 As a consequence, the film leaves the Audience wondering the point of the whole thing.

 Stories in the Psychology Domain require the Author to focus on conflict emanating from how characters think, not on the violence they rain down on each other.
 Authors unfamiliar with defining the source of conflict in their stories often make this mistake.